 MBJ has exciting plans for the future, which includes attracting 400 clients by the end of 2017.
 MBJ has clearly identified a gap in the market.
 And what makes them unique is they know what being start-up is like, allowing them to understand their clients better than anyone else out there.

-Hult opens doors for those willing to make a change, it gives opportunities and recognises talent in everyone.
+Hult opens doors for those willing to make a change, it gives opportunities and recognizes talent in everyone.
 Clustermarket and MBJ are proof that with the right support and mindset, ideas can come to life.

 Make the most of what your career has to offer with a Masters in International Business from Hult.
 To learn more, take a look at our blog How Business School Can Nurture Future Leaders, or give your employability a huge boost with an MBA in international business.
 Download a brochure or get in touch today to find out how Hult can help you to explore everything about the business world, the future, and yourself.